 In June, the politically sensitive food prices declined by 1.2 percent (from -1.6 percent in the prior month) while non-food cost rose 2.2 percent (from 2.3 percent).
 Cost of consumer goods went up 0.6 percent (from 0.7 percent) and those of services increased by 3.0 percent (from 2.9 percent in a month earlier).

-Among food, prices rose more than in the prior month for: fresh fruits (11.8 percent from 5.9 percent) and milk (0.1 percent from a flat reading).
-In contrast, prices fell for: pork (-12.8 percent from -8.1 percent), fresh vegetables (-6.3 percent from -21.6 percent), eggs (-14.4 percent from -11.4 percent) and tobacco (-0.2 percent from -0.2 percent).
+Among food, prices rose for fresh fruits (9.9 percent from 11.8 percent) and milk (0.1 percent from 0.1 percent) and fresh vegetables (5.8 percent from -6.3 percent).
+In contrast, prices fell for: pork (-16.7 percent from -12.8 percent), eggs (-9.3 percent from -14.4 percent) and tobacco (-0.2 percent from -0.2 percent).

 For non-food categories, inflation went up for clothing (1.4 percent from 1.3 percent) and household goods and services (1.1 percent from 1.0 percent); was steady for rent, fuel & utilities (2.5 percent from 2.5 percent) and eased for healthcare (5.7 percent from 5.9 percent); transport & communication (0.1 percent from 1.1 percent); education, culture & recreation (2.5 percent from 2.6 percent) and other goods and services (2.8 percent from 2.9 percent).

 On a monthly basis, consumer prices fell 0.2 percent, after declining 0.1 percent in a month earlier and marking the fastest drop since March.